 However, clothes can be tricky.
 If you want to pick something she’ll wear, then consider these:

-- Pick soft fabrics (like cotton) if she has sensitive skin.
+- Fabric: Aim for 100% cotton if she has sensitive skin.

 Keep these in mind and you’re likely to pick a winner!